axonivy/dev.axonivy.com/src/app/pages/news/13.1/04-core.md

 ## Core {#core}

-Responsible roles and users for tasks and process starts:
+Roles and Users Responsible for Task and Process Starts:

-- **Start Roles**: Configure multiple roles on a start element to allow them to start the corresponding process.
+- **Start Roles**: you can now configuree multiple roles on a start element, allowing any of them to start the corresponding process.
-- **Task Responsibles**: A task can now be assigned to multiple responsible roles and users.
-Gone is the time when you needed to create dynamically temporary roles to assign a task to multiple users or roles on the fly.
+- **Task Responsibles**: Tasks can now be assigned to multiple roles and users simultaneously.
+There's no longer a need to create temporary dynamic roles just to assign a task to multiple entities.
+- **Task Lists**: Both the Portal and Developer Workflow UI now display all responsible users and roles for each task in the task list.
-- **Responsibles API**: New APIs are available to manage multiple roles and users of a task and to query tasks.
+- **Responsibles API**: New APIs are available to manage and query the multiple roles and users assigned to tasks.
-- **Performance**: The Axon Ivy System Database schema has been optimized and the implementation of Task and CaseQuery has been improved.
-Providing faster query response times than ever before.
+- **Performance**: The Axon Ivy System Database schema has been optimized, and the implementations of TaskQuery and CaseQuery have been improved—resulting in significantly faster query response times.

 <div class="short-links">
 	<a href="${docBaseUrl}/designer-guide/process-modeling/process-elements/start.html#request-tab"